VladisloveKeam/media-cube/readme.md

 Start your web server, brings to project root and run the following commands:

+ * Change the APP_URL and MIX_APP_URL variables to your host:
 ```
 cp .env .env.exapmle
 ```
-Change the APP_URL and MIX_APP_URL variables to your host.
+ * Than you need to type this:
 ```
 composer install
 ```